-Before we go too far, you should know this is still in works, and is based on an Army plan that hasn’t been fully implemented.
-But you should also be aware that once these plans go into place, they can happen quickly.
+Unfortunately, there are no guarantees, and the military can cut your seemingly “safe” job at a moment’s notice.
+You should also be aware that once these plans go into place, they can happen quickly.
 The last thing you want to happen is to receive a force reduction notice when you were planning on making the military your career.

 Prepare for a Troop Reduction – Just in Case

 Here are some things you and your family can do to prepare for the Army troop reductions:

 Get up to date information.
 Don’t fall asleep at the wheel – you need to do everything in your power to educate yourself about the impending troop cuts.
 Will they be in your career field?
 What about your rank?
 If you are in an overstaffed career field, consider cross-training or applying for special duty assignments to make you more attractive if your profile appears in front a force reduction board.

 Communicate.
 Communication is the most important aspect of personal finances, especially when you share financial responsibilities with a spouse.
 Keep your spouse up to date with what is going on with your career, the force reduction efforts, and how it might impact your position with the military.
 These may be tough conversations, but they are much easier to have in the advance stages of the force reduction process than they are after you have been selected for involuntary separation.